Enoxh/jSStrap/README.md

 <h2>SECURITY</h2>

  <p>This has none.
 Do not leave addSnippet.php on the server after you upload your files.
 A minimal security would be to rename it something cryptic but otherwise you should delete that file from the server after you upload.
-The DB methods could also use several improvements in that respect if you wanted to say use as something more than a public facing codebase.</p>
+The DB methods could also use several improvements in that respect if you wanted to say, use this as something more than a public facing codebase with a provate backend.</p>
  <p></p>
   <p>Objective: Ideally I would like to simply offer an easy way to find code snippets.
 But I would love to see this grow into a large database of global code that people could contribute to.
 If you would like to work on this project or contribute code please contact me.
 On Twitter I am @Enoxh. </p>
   <p></p>